Existence of God

 The universe is composed of energy, matter, time, and space.
 It is organized into durable systems that are sustained by immutable sets of governing principles.

-These components could not have materialized from nothing, aligned themselves intelligently, and then self-regulated harmoniously.
+These components could not have materialized in a void, aligned themselves intelligently, and then self-regulated harmoniously.

 They evidence the existence of a powerful and brilliant creator, i.e., God.